Ditch the Wishful Thinking, Price Your Home to Sell

 Price your home based on facts, not emotions.
 Don’t assume that the buyer is willing to pay a premium for your years of happy memories.
 Do not compare your house with a price your neighbor sold for a few years ago.
 Markets change quickly by season and by year.
 Buyers can do their own homework, and, in the end, they decide how much your home is worth by deciding what they’re willing to pay for it.

-The most valuable marker for the price of a home is the appraisal value.
+The most valuable marker for the price of a home is the value provided by a certified real estate appraiser.
 A lender will determine the amount based on comparable sales within the last six to 12 months within a half-a-mile to mile radius.
 This will give you the best indicator of the value of your own home.

 Be realistic about your pool of buyers; it may be a different pool than when you bought your house.
 Today’s young buyers are HGTV-savvy and have different expectations.
 Be prepared to take your agent’s advice.
 She or he will recommend you bring your home up to the best possible shape by renovating, repairing, decluttering, and upgrading.
+Your home’s plumbing may need a pipe lining service while your roof could use a new layer of Acrylic Coatings for protection and aesthetic appeal.
 The size, condition, and finishes of your home will all influence the pricing.

 Remember, the list price of your home is not necessarily the sale price.
 The former is designed to generate showings, produce offers, and even take into account some negotiation.
 The critical time on market is the first two to three weeks after it’s listed.
 If buyers perceive good value, you may be fortunate and receive multiple offers.
 If your house does not feel well priced, you will lose showings and build negative vibe.